redsnic/WGA-LP/README.md

 # WGA-LP

-This project specifies a tool to build pipelines concatenating bash and python code.
-Included in this repo is the implementation of a pipeline for Whole Genome Assembly, made specifically for Lactobacilli, that operates on raw `.fastq` files to produce the annotated contigs of the assembled genomes.
+WGA-LP is a pipeline for whole genome assembly that simplifies the usage of different tools and helps the user in evaluating his results.

+This pipeline also includes tools to expand the analysis by including interfaces to other software.

+WGA-LP was built to operate directly from raw `.fastq` files and was originally used to analyze the genome of a set Lactobacilli (hence the L in the acronym)

+## Installation

+The best way to install WGA-LP is through [docker](https://www.docker.com/).
+The **wgalp image** is available [here](https://hub.docker.com/repository/docker/redsnic/wgalp) and includes all the software and databases required for the analysis.

+The image is intended to be used with `docker exec` and provides a bash shell ready for use.
+Further information is available on the docker hub page of wgalp.

-## Pre-requirements
+## Pipeline external tools

-> WGA-LP requires a system that can run `bash` scripts.
-To analyse the Lactobacilli data, at least 10GB of available RAM is required.

-This pipeline relies on many external tools that must be installed in order to run the analysis:
+This pipeline relies on many external tools that provide some of the core functionalities of WGA-LP:

 * **bamtools**: manage `.bam` files
 * **bazam**: convert `.bam` files back to `.fastq`